 What’s considered optimized SEO content?

-- Original research or approach
+- Articles with original research or novel approach

 - Some bulk; most blogs should be at least 500 words, and many experts recommend more